vitr-archive/amazon-s4-hosting/README.md

 # Amazon S3 Secure Static Site (S4) Hosting

 ![image](https://cloud.githubusercontent.com/assets/2770290/15445976/ad175a64-1f52-11e6-82e4-420d809283e3.png)
+You bought a domain, but have no hosting solution yet.
+This project might help you to set up an affordable AWS hosting for your site in about 30 minutes.
+Here is what you get in the end:
+ - secured static website available on https://yourdomain.com
+ - Hosted DNS zone for yourdomain.com in Route 53
+ - S3 bucket with your content
+ - CDN with CloudFront
+ - SSL certificate with Letsencrypt or Amazon

+On Amazon's free tier it's gonna cost you **50c a month** (the price for one Hosted zone) and a bit more (depends on how much traffic do you have) if you're not on free tier anymore.

+### Quick Step-by-step Instructions

 1. run cloudformation (~15 mins)
 2. update NS records from Route 53 in your domain registrar control panel (give it some time to propagate, I use namecheap, usual it takes no longer than a minute), sometime you may have a timeout